Administration Office | 415.388.5200

 Ashley joined the MTC staff in the Fall of 2014 as the Costume Shop Manager.
 Previously, Ashley worked as the shopper for the San Francisco Opera costume department.
 Ashley is an award winning costume designer who designs for theaters and institutions throughout the Bay Area.
 Ashley is a proud company member of and resident costume designer for Mugwumpin, a San Francisco-based experimental theater ensemble.
 Ashley has an MFA from San Francisco State University.

-Sara is not native to the Bay Area, but is thrilled to be back amongst the trees.
-Formerly a Long Beach/Los Angeles resident, where she earned her MBA & MFA in Theatre Management with an emphasis in Marketing from California State University, Long Beach in 2015, she trekked west from Brooklyn by way of Knoxville, TN where she earned her BA in Theatre from the University of Tennessee in 2007.
-She has experience as the former Marketing Director for both Four Clowns and The Clown School in Los Angeles, experience with theatrical agency the Krasny Office in NYC, as well as producing, production and general management experience with a number of small regional professional theatres across the East Coast.
-She is a theatre, music, food and art junkie and travels back to the east coast any chance she can get to visit family, see shows and bring ideas back west for her producing associates.
-She is thrilled to be here at MTC, and can't wait to spend a day off in Muir Woods or wine country.
+Most recently a Long Beach/LA resident, where she earned two masters degrees—an MBA and an MFA in Theatre Management, with an emphasis in Marketing from California State University, Long Beach in 2015—Sara initially trekked west after four years in Brooklyn by way of Knoxville, TN where she earned her BA in Theatre from the University of Tennessee in 2007.
+She was formerly the Marketing Director for both Four Clowns and its parent company The Clown School in Los Angeles, and also has experience in the world of casting with theatrical agency the Krasny Office in NYC, and in producing, production, front of house, general management, audience engagement and community outreach with Center Theatre Group in LA, The Roundabout Theatre Company in NYC, the Clarence Brown Theatre in Knoxville, TN, and a number of other LORT and regional professional theatre companies across the East Coast.
+She has been a theatre kid all her life, having grown up in a household with a costume designing (and singing and dancing) mother.
+She is a live performance, music, art and food junkie and loves to travel any chance she can get, especially to visit family and see new plays!

 Noralee Monestere McKersie

 Noralee started at MTC in February 2014.
 She was previously Associate Director of Major and Special Gifts for the the Fine Arts Museums of San Francisco (Legion of Honor/De Young).
 For twelve years, she was the executive director of the Marin Symphony, directing all fundraising, marketing, and community engagement, leading to significant growth in operating budget and net assets for that institution.
 Noralee is a California native, has lived in Marin County for 30 years, and lives on Strawberry Point with her husband Robert Reitherman, an earthquake engineer.
-She has two daughters, Amanda Monestere Howard of Dubai and Emily Monestere Zimmerman of Denver, and a 17-month-old granddaughter Emma Howard.
+She has two daughters, Amanda Monestere Howard of London and Emily Monestere Zimmerman of Denver and two granddaughters, Emma and Alice Howard, ages four and one living in London.

 Development Associate | x3317+ Show more